mohatt/gatsby-plugin-postbuild/README.md

 The plugin uses [Parse5](https://github.com/inikulin/parse5) library to parse the generated HTML files into ASTs then:
 - [x] Removes all `<style>` tags and their CSS from the tree
 - [x] Store a temporary naked HTML without CSS
-- [x] Walks over the orginal tree and removes unused CSS rules by running PurgeCSS against the naked HTML files (only the ones that included those styles), that includes:
+- [x] Walks through the orginal tree and removes unused CSS rules by running PurgeCSS against the naked HTML files (only the ones that included those styles), that includes:
     - [x] Inline CSS rules defined under `<style>` tags
     - [ ] External CSS files defines as `<link>` tags
 - [x] Serializes tree back to HTML